yafenger/BooksManagement/README.md

 -- To run this project:
   1.decompress the database script file: books.7z
   2.connect to MongoDB Server: (--port 20000)
-  2.use command: "npm run start"
+  2.open "BooksManagementAPI" project, use command: "npm run start"